holger1411/horseapple/src/jobs/test.md

 #Add your company´s website URL

 ####################### Benefits #######################
+benefits:
+  - Free lunch
-benefits: Free lunch, Free beer on fridays
+  - Free beer on fridays
 #Add an array of benefits you and/or your team have

 ####################### Optionals #######################